shakiyam/replace_fonts/README.md

 Option     | Description
 -----------|---------------------------
 -h, --help | show help message and exit
---code     | keep fonts of the code
+--code     | preserve code fonts

-* replace_fonts will back up the specified file sequentially, open the file, replace the fonts, and save it. (`sample.pptx` is backed up to `sample - backup.pptx`)
+* replace_fonts backs up the specified file sequentially, opens it, replaces the fonts, and saves it.
+(For example, `sample.pptx` is backed up to `sample - backup.pptx`.)
 * The replacement status is not only displayed on the screen, but also logged in a log file with the same name as the PowerPoint file.
 (Font replacements in `sample.pptx` will be logged in `sample.log`)
 * The meanings of the theme fonts recorded in the log are as follows